 Oh no!
-Did you plan new financial resolutions for 2017 but forgot about the most romantic day of the year?
+Did you plan new financial resolutions again but forgot about the most romantic day of the year?

 That’s OK, celebrating Valentine’s day on a budget is not that difficult.